 Blaming UK and US Involvement

-Blaming the United Kingdom for helping Ukraine with the attacks became another point of consensus for Russian military bloggers, but their opinion on US involvement was more divided.
+Blaming the United Kingdom for helping Ukraine with the attacks became another point of consensus for Russian military bloggers, but opinion on US involvement was divided.
 Rybar suggested that the United Kingdom has far-reaching war plans against Russia and that adversaries use the “NATO playbook” to discredit military officials and terrorize the population.
-Other bloggers echoed this assessment, claiming that British reconnaissance specialists control the Main Directorate of Intelligence of the Ministry of Defense of Ukraine.
+Other bloggers echoed this assessment, claiming that British reconnaissance specialists control the Main Directorate of Intelligence of Ukraine’s defense ministry.
 Some military analysts also warned that if British intelligence successfully conducted Spider’s Web with the help of “stupid” Ukrainians, Russia might not be able to withstand direct confrontation with the United Kingdom.
-As for US participation, Dva Majora was certain that US President Donald Trump knew what Ukraine would do, while another pro-war Telegram channel, Zergulio, alleged that, while the UK special services were conducting their operation from the stage, the United States was watching from the orchestra seats.
+As for US participation, Dva Majora was certain that US President Donald Trump knew what Ukraine would do, while another pro-war Telegram channel, Zergulio, alleged that, while the UK special services were conducting their operation from the stage, the United States was watching from orchestra seats.
 At the same time, one blogger noted that US Secretary of State Marco Rubio was the only Western politician to acknowledge that an attack on a passenger train in Russia amounted to an act of terror, while another speculated that European partners, especially France, likely helped Ukraine so that they could undermine Trump during ceasefire negotiations.

 Lessons and Opportunities

 Second, Russia’s relatively muted kinetic retaliation demonstrates that, despite repeated threats of using strategic nuclear weapons, its belligerent rhetoric to date is merely part of its information and psychological warfare.
 While Russia launched massive drone attacks on Ukrainian cities after the Spider’s Web operation, they were commensurate with previous drone and missile attacks, supporting bloggers’ fears that the Kremlin has limited capacities to escalate the war.
-Russia continued negotiations in Istanbul, which did not bring about a ceasefire, but did return Ukrainian soldiers, alive and deceased, back to their families.
+Russia continued negotiations in Istanbul, which did not bring about a ceasefire, but did return Ukrainian soldiers, alive and dead, to their families.
 Given the lack of development during the negotiations before the attack, it is hard to say that Ukraine’s operation in any way undermined or altered their progress.

 The views expressed in GMF publications and commentary are the views of the author alone.